songololo/aiovectortiler/docs/install.md

 ## Compatibility and Requirements

+aiovectortiler uses Python 3.5's new asyncio module to provide asynchronous handling of HTTP requests and database communication.
-Due to the use of Python's asyncio, Python 3.5 is an absolute requirement.
+Python 3.5 is therefore an absolute requirement.

 You'll also need access to a running PostGIS database which hosts your data.

 ## Installation from source

-First make sure that your context has `python 3.5`, `pip`, `git`, `psycopg2` and `shapely` installed, otherwise the automated installation of requirements is likely to fail.
+First make sure that your context has `python 3.5`, `pip`, `git`, `psycopg2` and `shapely` installed.
+If not, then the installation of the python requirements via `pip install` is likely to fail.

 For example, on Ubuntu:
 ```
 # If using an Ubuntu version earlier than 16.04, first add the deadsnakes PPA.
 sudo add-apt-repository -y ppa:fkrull/deadsnakes

-# Then install the packages
+# Install the packages
 apt-get update \
     && apt-get install -y git build-essential python3 python3-pip python3-psycopg2 python3-shapely \
     && pip3 install pip --upgrade
 ```
-On Mac, the conda python package manager is recommended as an easy manner for installing these packages.
+On a Mac, the conda python package manager is recommended as an easy manner for installing these packages.

 On Windows, the easiest manner is to download prebuilt binaries.